 As we all know, fresh and wonderful coffee makes any morning better, but the ability to brew a fine cup, in a place where it might seem tough to do it, is a life skill that will pay you back again and again.
 Think of any time and place, then add a delicious cup of coffee, and instantly things just got better.
 A superb cup at a remote campsite raises the appreciation level of just being, and makes a memorable morning.
 Below, we’re going to give you a few ideas of what we like for our coffee road gear.
 Usually we keep all these components in our “coffee go bag” because it’s easy to do, and you never know what the road/trail will present.

 All coffee brewing can be broken down into three components: heating water, grinding coffee, and brewing.

+So, we’ll start with heating the water.
+Your water should be just off-boil when you present it to your ground coffee, and how you get it there really doesn’t matter.
+If you have a microwave in your hotel room, you’re set.
 In any case, if you have access to an electrical outlet, it pays to toss an immersion water heater in your pack, similar to the one below, for about $14.
-You might want to consider buying two of these because if you ever plug one in without first putting the coil into water, it goes zzzzt!, and it’s gone forever.
+You might want to consider buying two of these because if you ever plug one in without first putting the coil into water, it goes fzzzzt! and dies.
 And that’s your only rule in using one.
-Otherwise just put it in your cup of water, plug it in and wait for your water to boil.
+Otherwise, just put it in your cup of water, plug it in and wait for your water to boil.